 - After the whole head has been combed, rinse out the conditioner.

 - Repeat the combing procedure in the wet hair to check for any lice that might have been missed the first time.

 This will take 3-5 minutes to check each head, depending on hair length and thickness.
 Although useful to detect head lice, it is not useful as a treatment.

 - Straighten and untangle the dry hair using an ordinary comb.

-- Once the comb moves freely through the hair without dragging, switch to a detection comb such as:
+- Once the comb moves freely through the hair without dragging, switch to a detection comb, as described above.

 - Starting from the base or the side of the scalp, comb the hair from the scalp down to the end of the hair.
 Comb each section of hair 3-4 times before moving to an adjacent section.

 - Look for lice as the comb is drawn through the hair.

 - If a possible louse is seen, trap it against the face of the comb using the thumb.
 This avoids the risk of the louse being repelled by static electricity as the comb is withdrawn from the hair.